eloquently/eloquently.github.io/_posts/2016-05-16-es6-classes-string.md

 We would call this function a "pure function".
 Pure functions meet two criteria:

 1. Pure functions do not have any side effects.
 They do not mutate any variables that already exist.
-2. A pure function always returns the same result when it is called with the sae parameter(s).
+2. A pure function always returns the same result when it is called with the same parameter(s).
 The results do not depend on any part of the application state.